isyedjr/OS-M-Mk-1/README.md

 For additional details, check out our final research paper at [link]

 ## Survey
-Please fill out this survey (Google Form) so we can improve out prototype: https://forms.gle/aMwiphkvGQAUNnPp7
+Please fill out this survey (Google Form) so we can improve our prototype: https://forms.gle/aMwiphkvGQAUNnPp7

 Thank you!